Moving Tips for Getting Organized

 - TIME ALLOTMENT – Make sure to leave enough time.
 The most common timeframe reported by people moving is that it takes a month to pack.
 One study reported that it takes 4-5 hours to pack an average dorm room, so that should give you an idea of what’s involved.

 - CALENDAR – Pull out a calendar and plan by day when each room will be completed.
+It’s rainy in Portland in the winter so prepare for possible wet moving conditions.

 - DELEGATION – If you’re moving with family members, agree with them exactly while tasks they will be doing and the date they will be finished.